 Here is a dynamometer plot…. and here are three screen shots of the video clip…

-I did not publish the THUNK when the cables go loose, but it is certainly there in the audio!
-I think you might call that obstruction downhole!!
+The THUNK when the cables go loose is not played here, but it is certainly there in the audio!
+You might call that obstruction downhole!!
 This is a classic case of where a low area fault is a good shutdown to make use of, and why it should not be restartable except by an operator.

 Cell phone texting might not give the highest graphics resolution available, but you sure get the required message quick!